NaliniRaghav/SBA318_ItemQuantityManager/README.md

-Item Manager Application
+ItemQuantity Manager Application

 Project Description

-The Item Manager is a Node.js and Express application that allows users to manage items and their quantities.
+The Item Qty Manager is a Node.js and Express application that allows users to manage items and their quantities.
 Additionally, it manages related categories and suppliers.
 This project demonstrates basic CRUD operations using a RESTful API, a template engine for rendering views, and Express middleware.

 Requirements